oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 If you click on **Sign in** you will be redirected to the Keycloak sign-in page.
 As the certificate for TLS was issued by the Let's Encrypt staging environment, the browser won't trust it by default.
 Accept the certificate and you will be able to sign in.
 If you inspect the certificate, you will find the certificate hierarchy.

-{% img blog/keycloak-kubernetes-prod/firefox-warning.png alt:"Firefox browser warning" width:"800" %}{: .center-image }
+{% img blog/keycloak-kubernetes-prod/firefox-warning.png alt:"Firefox browser warning" width:"700" %}{: .center-image }

-{% img blog/keycloak-kubernetes-prod/firefox-advanced.png alt:"Firefox advanced information on warning" width:"800" %}{: .center-image }
+{% img blog/keycloak-kubernetes-prod/firefox-advanced.png alt:"Firefox advanced information on warning" width:"700" %}{: .center-image }

-{% img blog/keycloak-kubernetes-prod/certificate-info.png alt:"Certificate information" width:"800" %}{: .center-image }
+{% img blog/keycloak-kubernetes-prod/certificate-info.png alt:"Certificate information" width:"700" %}{: .center-image }

 ## Using cert-manager with Let's Encrypt Certificates

 cert-manager is an X.509 certificate controller for Kubernetes and OpenShift.
 It automates the issuance of certificates from popular public and private Certificate Authorities, to secure Ingress with TLS.
 It ensures the certificates are valid and up-to-date, and attempts to renew certificates before expiration.

 With cert-manager, a certificate issuer is a resource type in the Kubernetes cluster, and Let's Encrypt is one of the supported sources of certificates than can be configured as the issuer.
 The [ACME](https://www.rfc-editor.org/rfc/rfc8555) (Automated Certificate Management Environment) protocol is a framework for automating the issuance and domain validation procedure, which allows servers to obtain certificates without user interaction.
-Let's Encrypt is a Certificate Authority that supports ACME protocol, and through cert-manager, the cluster can request and install Let's Manager certificates.
+Let's Encrypt is a Certificate Authority that supports ACME protocol, and through cert-manager, the cluster can request and install Let's Encrypt generated certificates.

 ### Certificate issuance flow

 The process for obtaining a certificate with ACME protocol has two major tasks, __Domain Validation__, where the agent proves it controls the domain, and __Certificate Issuance__, where the agent requests a certificate (or renews or revokes).

-At a high level, the following steps are required for obtaining a certificate from an ACME server:
+At a high level, the following steps are required for obtaining a certificate from an ACME server.
+In the test deployment, cert-manager acts as the agent, and Let's Encrypt staging as the CA (Certificate Authority).

 1. The agent registers to the CA with a key pair
 2. The agent submits an order for a certificate to be issued